Upward-Spiral-Science/uhhh/draft/questions.md

 **Descriptive**

 1. What does "unmasked" represent?
-2. How can there be
+2. Assuming x<sub>i</sub>, y<sub>i</sub>, z<sub>i</sub> represent points in 3D space (or voxels on an image), what does it mean to say there are S<sub>i</sub> _"synapses"_ at that point?
+Does this represent density?
-1. Can we produce a 3D projection of the synapses using coordinates x_i, y_i, z_i for all voxels Ni in dataset D in order to visualize the density of synapses in the brain
+3. Can we produce a 3D projection of the synapses using coordinates x_i, y_i, z_i for all voxels Ni in dataset D in order to visualize the density of synapses in the brain

 **Exploratory**